 Going Back to College While Working Full-time

-Law enforcement officers looking to promote are often left with the question – how do I find time to earn my master’s degree with my predictably unpredictable work schedule and numerous family obligations?
-For many working in criminal justice, the answer lies in an online degree program designed for working adults – a program that allows students to balance their schedule and earn a degree in a realistic timeframe without having to drive to campus.
+Law enforcement officers looking to promote are often left with the question – how do I find time to earn my master’s degree with my unpredictable work schedule and numerous family obligations?
+For many working in criminal justice, the answer lies in an online degree program designed for working adults – a program that allows students to balance their schedule while earning a degree in a realistic timeframe and without having to drive to campus.

 The University of San Diego’s online master’s degree in Law Enforcement and Public Safety Leadership (LEPSL) is one such program – designed specifically for experienced law enforcement professionals.
 Students in the program range from newer officers interested in eventually advancing to command staff positions to current law enforcement administrators looking to refine and improve their leadership skills.
-No matter what stage of their career a student is in, one highlight of the program is the practical application of learning concepts to the daily work environment of students.
+No matter what stage of their career a student is in, one highlight of the program is the practical application of learning concepts to the daily working environment of students.
 Program alumni Jennifer Tejada, retired chief of police from Emeryville, California said, “There’s experiential learning and there’s academic learning, and I think we need both.”
 Another alumnus was able to put his practical and academic learning to use right way.
-Brent Kaneyuki from the Sacramento Police Department said “I promoted to Lieutenant the same day I completed the LEPSL program.
+Brent Kaneyuki from the Sacramento Police Department said “I was promoted to Lieutenant the same day I completed the LEPSL program.
 I attribute much of my recent success to the program.”